hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 All triggers are essentially **event triggers**.
 The type of a trigger is determined by the type of an event that trigger is associated with.
 This, in turn, is determined by the `filter` used to register a trigger.
-Check out this [diagram] to understand the hierarchy of different kinds of triggers.
+Check out this [diagram](./../objects/hierarchy.md#triggers) to understand the hierarchy of different kinds of triggers.

 ### Data Triggers

 This category includes the largest variety of triggers.
-The events that are associated with this trigger type account for the vast majority of triggers in Ethereum.
+The events that are associated with this trigger type account for the vast majority of events in Ethereum.
 These are data-related events, such as: an account got registered, an asset got transferred, the Queen of Hearts decided to burn all of her assets.